Ernest-Yoyowah/javascript-concepts-qna/functions-and-scope-qna.md

 function human() {
   const name = "Ernest";

+  // The outer function does not have access to variables declared in the inner function console.log(innerText); // Error: innerText is not defined in the outer function

   // The inner function has access to the variable 'name' from the outer function function sayHi() {
     console.log(`Hi, I am ${name}`);

-    // The outer function does not have access to variables declared in the inner function const innerText = "Inner text";
+    // Variables declared in the inner function are not accessible in the outer function const innerText = "Inner text";
-    console.log(innerText); // Error: innerText is not defined in the outer function }
+  }

   sayHi();